Plandroid Help Documentation

 Loads tools tab

-The Loads tab allows you to very quickly specify heat load zones from the plan, either as rectangles or polygons.
-By setting the heat load in kilowatts per square metre, for example, you have then instantly calculated the heat load for that zone.
 You can also specify the ceiling height, the name of the zone (or room), and whether it should be continuously serviced or switchable.
 Again, you can set the parameters for each tool in the panel beneath the toolbox.
 These fields can also be used to edit the properties of any objects, or group of objects, that you have selected.
-Also, if you select an object and then immediately switch to a tool, the tool will inherit the settings of that object.
-This provides a quick way to match a tool's settings to an object you have already created.

 Switchable zones can be turned on or off using the On checkbox.
 Zones that are off are drawn in greyscale instead of the normal colour, and are not supplied with air when you analyse your design for the resultant air flows.